ART FURNITURELAND - Group Sculpture Exhibition at The Bomb Factory Holborn

 - 3 min read

-Clive Jenning’s work combines disparate elements creating new narratives to engage, perplex and hopefully delight the viewer.
-Clive studied Fine Art at the University of Newcastle-upon-Tyne and St Martin’s School of Art.
-His work is in many public and private collections including The Museum of Modern Art in New York City.
+Clive Jennings is an artist whose work combines disparate elements to create new narratives that engage, perplex and delight.
+He studied Fine Art at the University of Newcastle-upon-Tyne and St Martin’s School of Art.
+His work is held in public and private collections, including The Museum of Modern Art in New York City.

-James Grossman is a London-based sculptor whose practice explores the intersection of emerging technologies and nature’s hidden systems.
-Drawing from his background in Product Design and a deep fascination with organic form, Grossman creates tactile installations that suspend movement, offering moments that feel like a freeze frame of motion drawn from nature’s rhythms.
+James Grossman is a London-based sculptor whose practice explores the intersection of emerging technologies and the hidden systems of nature.
+Drawing on a background in Product Design and a fascination with organic form, he creates tactile installations that suspend movement, evoking freeze-frames of nature’s rhythms.

-Helen Hamilton a Yorkshire-born, London-based sculptor whose work combines irreverent humour with a deep interest in the physical and associative properties of materials to investigate the performativity of objects through a class-based lens.
-She has recently graduated from MA Sculpture at the Royal College of Art.
+Helen Hamilton is a Yorkshire-born, London-based sculptor whose work combines irreverent humour with an interest in the physical and associative properties of materials.
+Her practice investigates the performativity of objects through a class-based lens.
+She holds an MA in Sculpture from the Royal College of Art.

 PRIVATE VIEW: Thurs 14th August, 6-8pm